ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 #### 8.3 Responder Matching

-In link calculations dealing with a target and a predictive period, only contributors present in both periods and in the same group shall be used to calculate the ratios.
+For forward and backward link calculations, only contributors that have responded in both the target and predictive period and are in the same group (imputation class) for both period shall be used to calculate the ratios.

+For construction link calculations, only contributors that have responded in the target period and have an available auxiliary variable shall be used to calculcate the ratio.

 #### 8.4 Link Calculations

-For forward and backward links, the general ratio is the sum of the target period's responders divided by the sum of the predictive period's responders.
+For forward and backward links, within each group (imputation class), the ratio is the sum of the target period's responders divided by the sum of the predictive period's responders.
 In the case of the forward link, the predictive period is the previous period whereas for the backward link it is the next period.
 If the predictive